Code-Institute-Submissions/Huddy2022-Mind-Body-project/README.md

   - From the source section drop-down menu, select the Main Branch
   - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://huddy2022.github.io/Mind-Body-project/

 ## Credits ##